Noeud: command dyacc, Noeud « Next »: command dyalog, Noeud « Previous »: Using DyALog, Noeud « Up »: Using DyALog

 option applies to all following input files until the next `-x'

-are `pl', `ma', and `none' (to
+option.
+Possible values of language are `pl', `ma', and `none' (to

 reset).